Aerendir/bundle-users/README.md

 2. The name of the route MUST be the same of the one in [Routes::PASSWORD_CHANGE](src/Routes.php);
 3. The variable `$user` is indicated as of type `HasPlainPasswordInterface`: the method `PasswordHelper::createFormPasswordChange()`, in fact, accept a variable of type `HasPlainPasswordInterface`;
 4. If the form is submitted and is valid, we simply call `EntityManagerInterface::flush()`: the form, in fact, will automatically update the `$user` with the new plain password provided;
-5. The translation domain is set using the constant `SerendipityHQUsersBundle::TRANSLATION_DOMAIN`: this way you don't have to remember each time the correct translation domain and you will not make errors in using it.

 All is ready to be used: now your users are able to change their passwords!